Internship projects for PhD students

 A: No. You need to apply through the application system and KI Career Service will check that you are eligible to participate in the internship program.

-Q: Does the current system mean that we can apply to up to three internship, without showing first, second and third choice at the current stage?
+Q: Does the current system mean that we can apply to up to three internships, without showing first, second and third choice at the current stage?

 A: That is correct.
 If you are selected as top candidate by more than one company, KI Career Service will contact you and ask which one you rank first.

 Q: When will the selection be finished?

 A: The process is usually finalized within four weeks after application deadline.
 You will get the information from KI Career Service.